-Phospholipids also help treat ulcers, and other GI problems, (8) and soybean based phospholipids have been shown to help treat ulcerative colitis.
+Phospholipids also help treat ulcers and other GI problems, (8) and soybean based phospholipids have been shown to help treat ulcerative colitis.

 Phospholipids can help cancer by slowing tumor cell growth and inhibiting metastasis or cancer spreading, by up to 50%.
 This is true especially in cases of breast, colon, pancreatic, and prostate cancer.
-In animal models,’ supplementation with soy and egg yolk based lipids mixed with vitamin K2, help protect against liver cancer (8).
+In animal models,’ supplementation with soy and egg yolk based lipids mixed with vitamin K2 help protect against liver cancer (8).

-Psychologically: PS helps improve working memory, lowers the acute response to stress, and lowers the allostatic load, which is the wear and tear on the body due to exposure to repeated or long-term stress/chronic stress (11).
+Psychologically: PS (Phospholipids) helps improve working memory, lowers the acute response to stress, and lowers the allostatic load, which is the wear and tear on the body due to exposure to repeated or long-term stress/chronic stress (11).
 Physiologically, these are the consequences of chronic exposure to fluctuating or heightened neural or neuroendocrine response that results from repeated or chronic stress (8/12).

 Phospholipids can help with neurological development and neurological disorders.
 As people age the amount of the lipid or fat composition of brain cells change.
-There is a lessoning of the polyunsaturated fatty acid n-3 FAs.
+There is a lessening of the polyunsaturated fatty acid n-3 FAs.
 This leads to membrane fluidity decreasing and cholinergic activities being reduced (8).
 As the neurotransmitter acetylcholine is very important for cognitive functioning, this can lead to memory decline and diminished learning in older adults.

 It has been shown that phospholipids from soy and egg yolk are rich in the omega-3 fatty acid Docosahexaenoic acid or DHA.
 DHA is a primarily structural component of the human brain, cerebral cortex, skin, and retina.
 The cerebral cortex is where thinking, perceiving, producing, and understanding language occurs (13).
-The cerebral cortex is important regarding the development of intelligence and personality; motor function, touch sensation, and processing sensory information (sight, touch, sound, taste and smell); language processing, planning and organization.
+The cerebral cortex is important regarding the development of the following: intelligence and personality; motor function, touch sensation, and processing sensory information (sight, touch, sound, taste and smell); and language processing, planning and organization.
 In short, most information is processed here (13).

 Regarding depression and stress: in a test of young, healthy, males who exercised strenuously, those taking a PS (phosphatidylserine) supplement showed a reduced stress related mood symptom compared to the control group, and a lower production of stress hormones (8).
 In another human study, PS supplements in healthy youth helped lower stress and improve concentration.
 Those with an introverted personality type showed a greater affect (8).